matiasvergaras/final-reality-matiasvergaras/README.md

 - We can identify player characters by the combination of their name, maxDP, maxHP, currentHP and currentDP.
 We would like to assume that it is enough with the name (to to make sense in game), but it is not really necessary this far, and we will discuss about that with the teaching team for future deliveries.
 - We can identify enemies by the combination of their name, weight, power, maxDP and maxHP.
 We would like to add an integer field ID to have many enemies with the same name but distinguishable, in order to have -for example- a group of Globin units, and be able to differentiate them.
 Since it is not described in the statement, it will be discussed with the teaching team for future deliveries.
 - In the future, we may be interested in add another type of Enemy (So we abstracted all unspecific methods of Enemy in an AbstractCPUCharacter abstract class).
+- Related to the character equipment, we decided to take the option that says that a Thief can equip Swords, Thieves and Bows.

 #### Logic and operation of the program
 Our program works based on a hierarchy of character and weapon classes.